What is the law regarding Portuguese citizenship for Sephardic Jews?

-Evidence can mean family names, language, or direct descendence.
+Evidence can mean family names, language, or direct descendant line.

 What are the most common Portuguese Sephardic last names?

-The Sephardic diaspora around the world is composed of a number of different surnames, in the UK and the Netherlands specifically these are the most common:
+The Sephardic diaspora around the world is composed of a number of different surnames, yet in the UK and the Netherlands these are the most common surnames: